jordanofoster/comp-30151-final-year-project/docs/COMP30151 - Project Report - Jordan Foster (N0913799).md

 By the historical nature of DMS systems being used to deterr and intimidate, we must consider the state of their usage in both a protective and aggressive context, to understand the context in which our tool might be used.

+This chapter will firstly cover current uses of the DMS concept, including fail-safe/secure systems, Vigilance Monitoring Devices (VMDs), Kill-cords, Stop mechanisms, Systems that operated based on ‘proxies’ of input/intent and non-operator bound systems such as watchdog timers.
+We will then move onto the applications of the systems themselves, including their historical use in aspects of game theory and as part of warfare.
+We then move onto performing a complete review of the domestic violence literature to gain an understanding of the scope of the field such that a context of use for the DMS concept can be implemented.

 ##### 2.1.1.1 Uses of the DMS concept as a defensive measure (*'fail-safe/secure' systems*)

 We will make the distinct definition that a *fail-safe* system is one that protects the user from a given threat by responding accordingly in a way that *neutralises the impacts of a realised risk. to the operator, the environment, or others.* A *fail-secure* system is one that protects *access* to a resource, building or area in the event of it being triggered, rather than protection of envrionments or person(s).